flood-io/ruby-jmeter/README.md

 I, [2015-02-24T11:15:25.669029 #14010]  INFO -- : Flood results at: https://flood.io/AbRWkFl7VODYCkQuy3ffvA
 ```

 Note you will need to provide a `grid` or `region` parameter to the `.flood` method to describe which grid to distribute the flood test to.
+Otherwise it will default to the shared grid.
 You can find the Grid ID from the URL of the target grid in your [grids](https://flood.io/dashboard/grids) dashboard e.g.:

 ![](https://s3.amazonaws.com/flood-io-support/Flood_IO_2015-02-24_11-43-21.jpg)